texne/proficiency.cs.illinois.edu/index.md

 ### <a name="taking" class="anchor"></a> Taking Your Proficiency Exam

-To take a written or online Zoom-proctored proficiency exam simply show up at one of the scheduled exam times.
+To take a Zoom-proctored proficiency exam first sign up if your exam requires it (see specific course information below), then join the posted zoom session at one of the scheduled exam times.
 <!---
 To take a computer-based proficiency exam you must schedule a time with the [CBTF](https://cbtf.engr.illinois.edu/).